nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - `Python 3.9`
 - `Pandas` for data manipulation.
 - `Requests` and `BeautifulSoup` for web scraping.
-- `Scikit-learn` for scaling and evaluation metrics.
+- `Scikit-learn` for scaling, imputation and evaluation metrics.
 - `TensorFlow/Keras` for machine learning modeling.
 - `SHAP` for model explainability and feature importance.